The European Parliamentary elections took place on Thursday 23 May 2019.View European election details

 The council may also request the finder to keep the dog until it is practical for the dog warden to collect.
 This could be up to 48 hours.

-If the finder requests to keep the dog, he must supply the officer with his contact details and details of the dog.
+If the finder requests to keep the dog, they must supply the officer with their contact details and details of the dog.
 The officer is required to keep a record of these details.
 Regulations require that the officer makes appropriate enquiries to ascertain that the finder is a suitable person to keep the dog.

 The finder must then be informed verbally and in writing that he is obliged to keep the dog (if unclaimed by the owner) for a month and that failure to comply with that obligation is a criminal offence.